Machado, Reyes each homer twice in Padres’ 12-2 win vs Cards

 Cardinals: Placed OF Marcell Ozuna on the 10-day injured list with a fracture at the base of his right middle finger.
 He’ll return to St. Louis on Sunday to see a hand specialist.
 He was injured Friday night when he dived back into first as he was being picked off. … RHP John Brebbia was placed on the paternity list. … OFs Tyler O’Neill and Lane Thomas were recalled from Triple-A Memphis

 Padres: C Francisco Mejia was hit by a pitch leading off the second and then left with a bruised right forearm after the inning.
+Green said X-rays were negative.

 UP NEXT